sloanahrens/next-fractals/tf-devops/README.md

 # TF-DevOps: Terraform Deployment Container

-A lightweight Alpine-based Docker container that includes all tools needed to deploy the Next Fractals application to GCP Cloud Run.
+A lightweight Alpine-based Docker container that includes all tools needed to deploy the [Next Fractals](../README.md) application to GCP Cloud Run.
 This container is independent of the application and runs with your code mounted as a volume.

+## 📚 Related Documentation

+- **[⬅️ Back to Main Project](../README.md)** - Next Fractals overview and quick deployment
+- **[📋 Terraform Configuration](../terraform/README.md)** - Infrastructure as Code details
+- **[🛠️ Developer Guide](../CLAUDE.md)** - Development setup and architecture

+> **💡 Quick Start**: From the project root, run `./deploy.sh build && ./deploy.sh deploy`

 ## Features